 We have not tried this, but were told that pandan leaves can be chewed dry to treat gum pains.

-Here is a video uploaded by the YouTube channel INCREDIBLE BENEFITS that talks about the health benefits of pandan leaves.
-Note that some of the benefits highlighted in the list above are not covered in this video.
+Here is a video uploaded on the YouTube channel HEALTHY that talks about the health benefits of pandan leaves:

 Preparing Pandan Leaf for Consumption or Topical Use